Extract

 of the New South Wales Mounted Infantry was sent into Pretoria under

-a flag of truce to interview the authorities, and, after a long
+a flag of truce to interview the authorities, and, after a long time

-at the entrance to the town, when he hoped they would tender him
+to the town, when he hoped they would tender him the formal and unconditional

-the formal and unconditional surrender of the Capital.'
+surrender of the Capital.'

 The

-town was duly surrendered, but the defenders rallied at Diamond Hill
+town was duly surrendered, but the defenders rallied at Diamond Hill a

-a few miles east.
+few miles east.
 Here they put up a particularly stiff final resistance.

 The Mounted Infantry rounded off a most successful campaign by earning